xdmushui/partner-center-sdk/develop/get-invoiceline-items.md

 - Partner Center for Microsoft Cloud for US Government

 How to get a collection of invoice line item details for the specified invoice.

+>[!NOTE]
+>Please use **“onetime”** to query all modern line items, instead of **“marketplace”** (to be deprecated).
+Alternatively, follow the self links in invoice details (in invoice(s) calls).
+>Now this API also supports “azure” and “office” provider types for 145P Azure / Office.
+So, this API is feature backward compatible.

 ## Prerequisites